 One of these new designs is the .408 Cheyenne Tactical, manufactured by Tactical High Energy Impact Systems.
 Advertisements for the rifle invite the reader to "seize those mysterious distances beyond 1000 yards."
 Material posted on the company's Internet web site claims that the .408 Cheyenne Tactical cartridge "provides greater kinetic energy and hitting distance...but does not have the weight disadvantage of the .50 Browning cartridge."
 The company says that the "mission for the sniper round is to selectively hit enemy targets located at great distances....[with] a limited anti-material role."
 The maximum range is "known to be greater than 3000 yards."
-Research the superior of the superior o
+Known to